A Beginner’s Guide to Ethereum Wallets

 The wallet is available as a desktop version and a mobile app.
 Exodus supports both ETH and ETC (Ethereum Classic).
 Exodus is a non-custodial wallet that stores the private key on your machine and not on any external server.
 This means you have full control (and full responsibility) over your coins.

 For those of you who wish to store Ethereum offline and not use a hardware wallet, you can print out an Ethereum paper wallet.
 MyEtherWallet allows you to print an Ethereum paper wallet just like the one you have in Bitcoin.
 Similar to BitAddress.org, the site will create a private and public key pair with the click of a button.
 You can then print out this information and store it in a safe place, so no external hacker will be able to get your coins.

 One more option that’s available is to encrypt your private key, so that if you or anyone else wants to use the coins they will need to know the password to decrypt it.

 You should NEVER share your private key with anyone.
 In the image above my private key is publicly exposed but it’s because there are no coins in this wallet.
-The minute someone knows your private key he has control over your coins.
+The minute someone knows your private key, they have access to your coins.

 Using ETHaddress will probably be a relatively secure way of storing Ethereum.
 However, ETHaddress can be used only with Ethereum (not Ethereum Classic).
 Also, if you ever want to use your coins for payment or to send them to someone else you will need to import the keys into an online wallet (e.g. Exodus, Edge) and only then will you be able to use them.